 Learning lino print - Practice makes perfect, ish

-A reminder that we don’t always get things right the first time round.
+A reminder that we don’t always get things right the first time around.
 A reminder that we learn as we go.
 A reminder to myself that we don’t become an expert on day one of learning something new.

 Perfectionism

 Hands up.
 I am a perfectionist.
-Or as the way I prefer to frame it, I have high standards.
-That’s all very well and good but if I’m learning a new skill, whether that’s baking bread, wood turning or yoga.
+Or, as the way I prefer to frame it, I have high standards.
+That’s all very well and good, but if I’m learning a new skill, whether that’s baking bread, wood turning or yoga.
 I’m not going to be an expert after just one lesson or course.

 Lower your expectations